Stjepan Mitrov Ljubiša

-Stjepan (modernist: Stefan) Mitrov Ljubiša (Стјепан Митров Љубиша; 29 February 1824 – 11 November 1878), was a Serbian and Montenegrin writer and politician.
+Stjepan (modernist: Stefan) Mitrov Ljubiša (Стјепан Митров Љубиша; 29 February 1824 – 11 November 1878), was a Serbian writer and politician.
 He is famous for his unique short stories, generally ranked among the masterpieces of Serbian literature in its day.
 These stories are also a symbol of the Serbian rebirth, both for its patriotic message and because it was a fundamental milestone in the Serbian language reform.

 Biography

 Although born in the town of Budva, Austrian Empire, Ljubiša traced his ancestry to the hinterland and the Paštrovići clan.
 One of his cousins was Visarion Ljubiša (1823–84), who later became the Metropolitan of the Montenegrin Orthodox Church from 1882 to 1884.
-His father Mitar (therefore the patronymic Mitrov) was a seaman whom he rarely saw and died when Stjepan was only 14 years old.
+His father Mitar (hence the patronymic Mitrov) was a seaman whom he rarely saw and died when Stjepan was only 14 years old.
 His education, mostly in the Italian language, went irregularly since he had to work to help support his family from an early age.
 Therefore, Ljubiša became an autodidact, educating himself from the books he could find.
 But the love for national literature revealed itself through the writings of Vuk Karadžić, and his association with Vuk Vrčević, Karadžić's faithful collaborator.

 When only 19, he was elected to the post of the secretary of the town of Budva.
 This job forced him into learning more on current laws and was soon considered by the plain folks to be a lawyer and was often approached as such.
 He started writing court records and even operated as a defender in the local court of law.
 This self-thought knowledge of his was then acknowledged by the authorities and without taking a judiciary exam he became a public notary.

 In the revolutionary 1848, Ljubiša was an active member of the ad hoc assembly of Boka Kotorska in Prčanj and held a number of speeches against the Italian cultural dominance and for South-Slav unity.

 In 1861 he was elected as the deputy of Boka in the Dalmatian parliament in Zadar and not long afterwards he was sent to the parliament in Vienna as an MP of the People's Party (then still gathering both Serbs and Croats).
 From then on he was constantly re-elected to the parliaments in Vienna, and in Zadar.
 From 1870 to 1876, he was the president of the Dalmatian parliament.
 In 1878, he was overthrown by the clerical Croat fraction in the National Party led by Mihovil Pavlinović.
 In his political efforts, he fought against the ethnic Italian domination in Dalmatian politics and culture, for the equality of religions and languages, for the emancipation of Serb populace in Dalmatia, the economic benefit of the province but also for the autonomy of Dalmatia and against the unification with Croatia-Slavonia.